EBook | 416 pp. | John Murray | 07/04/2015 | 1st Edition

 - Split rewards conversations from development conversations.

-The goal-setting process and the entire system suggested is very much linked to the OKR implementation (as we have already seen in the Measure what Matters book review).
+The goal-setting process and the entire system suggested is very much linked to the OKR implementation (as we have already seen in the Measure what Matters book review, which followed the steps of Grove’s High Output Management).
 The four rules above are also a reinterpretation of the real Best Practices in Performance Management and become an accurate guideline for every manager.

 What’s interesting is then the chapter dedicated to the management of the Two Tails, i.e. what to do with the High and Low performers?
 It’s interesting to notice the attention put mainly on the Lower grades of the performance.
 Bock demonstrates what’s being called Compassionate Pragmatism.